 The following board committees ensure that all aspects of sustainability are addressed:

-The compensation committee annually reviews the CEO’s performance against goals and objectives, including improvements in safety, environmental stewardship, employee development, customer service, corporate governance and improving the socio-economic well-being of the communities where we operate.
+The human resources & compensation committee annually reviews the CEO’s performance against goals and objectives, including improvements in safety, environmental stewardship, employee development, customer service, corporate governance and improving the socio-economic well-being of the communities where we operate.

 The audit committee ensures the integrity of PotashCorp’s financial statements and compliance with legal and ethical requirements, oversees major policies on risk assessment and risk management, receives regular reports on the company’s ethics and compliance activities and reviews reports on compliance matters.